colinjh/switchtv_moviesapp/README.md

 -----

 I think the app functionality is completed as required.
 Improvements would be in regards to minification of js and css for production.
 This could be done as a gulp task.
-I would also improve the responiveness of the slider and different breakpoints
+I would also improve the responiveness of the slider and different breakpoints.